vordimous/zilla-docs/src/reference/zilla.yaml/binding-tcp.md

 > `string`

-Default exit binding when no conditional routes are viable, for kind `server` only
+Default exit binding when no conditional routes are viable, for kind `server` only.

 ```yaml
 exit: echo_server0